Michael-shannon/cellPLATO/README.md

 The functionality of the subsequent processing steps are defined below;

 Pre-preprocessed data is are combined into a single dataframe (comb_df), maininging labels for the Condition and replicate_ID.
 For plotting, optionally Condition_shortlabel is also used to have more succinct plot labels.
-The comb_df contains both cell shape and cell migration-related factors.
+The comb_df both cell shape and cell migration-related factors.

 At this stage, additional measurements are performed, such as the aspect ratio and Ripleys L and K. The factors are calibrated according to the micron_per_pixel ratio defined in the config.py file.
 Optionally, data are filtered upstream of dimensionality reduction.